Content: 2 m

 What is dry construction and how does it work?

 Dry construction refers to fitting out ceilings, floors and walls using space-defining structures.
-When installing these building elements, no water-based materials such as plaster, clay, mortar or concrete are used.
+No water-based building materials such as plaster, clay, mortar or concrete are used when installing the components.

-Examples of dry construction include wall linings, service/installation walls, and substructures or supporting frameworks for higher loads on ceilings or walls.
+Examples of dry construction include wall linings, service/installation walls, and substructures or support frames for higher loads on ceilings or walls.

 What types of dry construction are there?

-In dry construction, a distinction is made between using plasterboard (gypsum plasterboard) and gypsum fibre boards.
-The main difference between the two boards is moisture resistance and stability.
-Gypsum fibre boards are more stable than plasterboard because they are less sensitive to moisture and therefore cost more.
+In dry construction, a distinction is made between using plasterboard and gypsum fibre boards.
+The main difference between the two is moisture resistance and strength.
+Gypsum fibre boards are more robust than plasterboard because they are less sensitive to moisture, and they therefore cost more.

-As a rule, dry construction requires plasterboard, metal profiles such as CW and UW studs/tracks for the framing, and mineral wool as insulation.
-In addition, joint filler, drywall screws, nail anchors, and possibly sealing tape are also needed.
+Dry construction typically requires plasterboard, metal profiles such as CW and UW studs/tracks for the frame, and mineral wool as insulation.
+In addition, you will usually need joint filler, drywall screws, nail plugs and, if required, sealing tape.

 How much does dry construction cost?

-Drywall boards are inexpensive and typically cost between €5 and €15 per square metre to purchase.
-However, costs vary depending on room size and the project.
+Drywall boards are inexpensive and typically cost between €5 and €15 per square metre.
+However, costs vary depending on the room size and the project.
 Rooms with high humidity require special moisture-resistant boards, which are more expensive than standard plasterboard.
 Rooms with high ceilings are also more costly because more square metres need to be covered.
-In addition to material costs, installation costs must be added, which also vary depending on the project.
+On top of material costs, you also need to factor in installation costs, which will also vary depending on the job.

 Can you do dry construction yourself?

-Yes, installing a drywall partition is easy even for DIYers.
+Yes, installing a drywall partition is easy to do even for DIYers.
 The key is choosing the right materials and tools to achieve a precise result.
 A step-by-step guide can also be helpful.

 What are the disadvantages of dry construction?

-Drywall systems have two main disadvantages compared to other construction methods.
+Dry construction walls have two main disadvantages compared to other building methods.
 To achieve high levels of sound insulation and fire protection, high-quality insulation is required.
-In addition, carrying heavy loads is more difficult with plasterboard than with solid masonry walls.
+In addition, carrying heavy loads on plasterboard is more difficult than with solid masonry walls.